muhammadegaa/ezstudy/README.md

 ### Live Tutoring Sessions
 1. Click "Start Tutoring" from the main page
-2. Create a new room or join an existing one by entering a room name
+2. **To create a room:** Enter any room name and click "Create Room"
+3. **To join a room:** Enter the host's Peer ID (shown after creating) and click "Join Room"
-3. Share the room name with your tutor/student to join
+4. Share your Peer ID with your tutor/student (click the copy button)
-4. Features available during sessions:
+5. Features available during sessions:
-   - HD video and audio conferencing
+   - Free WebRTC video and audio (no paid services!)
    - Screen sharing for presentations
    - Real-time chat messaging
    - Integrated translation panel
    - Mute/unmute audio and video controls
-5. Use the translation features during calls to translate academic terms
+6. Use the translation features during calls to translate academic terms
-6. Click "Leave" to exit the session
+7. Click "Leave" to exit the session

 ## Sample Lecture Texts